gvolpe/nix-config/README.md

    └── wm
 ```

-- `build.sh`: the build and installation script.
+- `build`: the build and installation script.
 - `flake.nix`: home and system configurations.
 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.